saegl5/jiayou_add_events/README.md

 1. Go to [Google Apps Script](https://script.google.com/), and create a new project.
 2. Copy and paste [the script](./Code.gs) into the editor.
 3. Modify the calendar name.
-(By default, it is "JIA YOU." ***Must name it differently from the owner name, otherwise the script will not create events.***)
+(By default, it is "JIA YOU." **_Must name it differently from the owner name, otherwise the script will not create events._**)
-4. If you want to create events on an alternate calendar, name an alternate calendar. (***Same naming convention applies.***)
+4. If you want to create events on an alternate calendar, name an alternate calendar. (**_Same naming convention applies._**)
 5. Modify the search query.
 (By default, it is "J Day."
 Specifically, `myQuery = "J Day";`)
 6. Modify the events' title, location, description, start time, and end time.
-(By default, events are titled "New Meeting," located at "Location," described as "Agenda," start at 10 AM, and end at 11 AM.)
+(By default, events are titled "New Meeting," located at "Location," described as "Agenda," start at 10 AM, and end at 11 AM.
+If you input a URL for the description, text to display will be "Agenda.")
+7. Add guests' email address.
-7. Confine the date range by inputting a start date and end date.
+8. Confine the date range by inputting a start date and end date.
+9. Optionally perform a dry run to test the Web app before running it in production.
+Consult logs for output.
-8. Save and run the script.
-(Requires authorization. ***Note also that creating calendar events is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)
+10. Save and run the script.
+(Requires authorization. **_Note also that creating calendar events is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en)._**)

 ### Web App